kayleecragg/tennis/README.md

 - index.html: main page
 - offline.html: static page to demonstrate what shows when connection to vercel api goes down
-- test.html: test page to demonstrate moving courts feature
+- test.html: test page to test new feature
 - schedule.json: static json to use for in between seasons so that vercel isn't getting called

 assets folder: